JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 ### Part 1 : Finding Course-Specific Credentials ###
 Before doing anything we need to know the username and password associated with the account we want to access.

-Start by visiting the link below:
+Start by visiting the link:
 (https://sdacs.ucsd.edu/~icc/index.php)
 <img src="./images/accountlookup.png">